Author: Rob Steele

 I was able to disable the TPM check for a Windows 11 installation in VMware Fusion, but when trying to install some newer Windows Insider updates, I got an error when trying to install updates.

-The error was: The PC doesn’t currently meet Windows 11 system requirements.
+The PC doesn’t currently meet Windows 11 system requirements.

 The PC must support TPM 2.0